prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 ### Justification, finality, and checkpoints

-Ethereum's nodes are responsible for proposing, verifying, and **finalizing** transactions as they're submitted by users and apps. **Finality** describes a state in which the probability of transaction reversal is near-zero.
+**Finality** describes a state in which the probability of transaction reversal is near-zero.
 Transactions become finalized when they're included within a block that gets finalized.
+Blocks become finalized after either:

+ 1. The block is in the first slot of an epoch, has been justified, and then has been finalized or
+ 2. The block is justified and a future epoch's first block is finalized.

 Let's imagine that Bob wants to send Alice some ETH.
 In the happy scenario, Bob's transaction would flow through the following (oversimplified) transaction lifecycle:

  1. **Transaction signed**: Bob signs a transaction that moves ETH from his wallet to Alice's wallet using the private key associated with his wallet.
  2. **Transaction submitted**: Bob submits this transaction to the Ethereum network.
 Theoretically, all nodes receive it.
- 3. **Proposer selected**: The Ethereum network protocol randomly selects a validator node to fill the current epoch's current slot with a new block.
+ 3. **Proposer selected**: The Ethereum network randomly selects a validator node to fill the current epoch's current slot with a new block.
 This validator node will be the only node in the world that's allowed to propose a block into this slot.
  4. **Block created**: This randomly selected block proposer pops a batch of transactions off of its internal queue, verifies their legitimacy, and builds a new block that contains Bob's transaction.
  5. **Block proposed**: The block proposer broadcasts this proposed new block to peer nodes.
- 6. **Attesters selected**: The Ethereum network protocol randomly selects a small committee of other validator nodes to attest to the legitimacy of the proposed block and the transactions it contains.
+ 6. **Attesters selected**: The Ethereum network randomly selects a small committee of other validator nodes to attest to the legitimacy of the proposed block and the transactions it contains.
  7. **Block justified**: After a sufficient number and percentage of committee members have attested to the legitimacy of the proposed block, the block is marked as "justified".
  8. **Block finalized**: After a future epoch's first block is finalized, the epoch containing the block containing Bob's transaction is finalized.

 Familiarity with this lifecycle can help conceptualize the difference between **justified blocks**, **finalized blocks** and **checkpoints**.
 Ethereum uses checkpoints to set certain blocks "in stone".
-At any given time, Ethereum's current "candidate checkpoint" block is located in the first slot of the first epoch following the most recent checkpoint:
+At any given time, Ethereum's current "candidate checkpoints" are located in the first slot of the first epoch following the most recent checkpoint:

 <img src={Finality} />